Viral WhatsApp Messages Are Triggering Mob Killings In India

 Iram Sabah, mother of two, is terrified by messages her family has been receiving on their smartphones.

 Her husband recently was forwarded a video that shows a child's mutilated body.
-It's unclear where or when the video is from, or whether it's been doctored.
+It's unclear where or when the video is from, or whether it has been doctored.
 A voice implores people to forward it to others, and to stay vigilant — that kidnappers are on the loose.

 Sabah, 27, doesn't know if the video is fake or real.
 But she's not taking any chances.